 Corporate clubs are an effective and inexpensive way to develop, train and retain employees.
 Through the Toastmasters program, associates build and strengthen their both their communication and leadership skills and become more efficient at conducting effective meetings, developing listening skills, enhancing presentation skills and creating stronger teams.

 Organizations from Abbott Laboratories to Zurich Insurance have seen a solid Return On Investment (ROI) in starting and supporting Toastmasters Clubs and new clubs are formed everyday.
 From Fortune 500 companies to local and state governments, the Toastmasters program is seen as an indispensable and economical way to help their employees advance their careers and develop professionally.
 For a full list of companies, see Resources

 Interested in starting a Toastmasters club at a facility?
-Contact Noel Ganay, DTM (Club Growth Director) to further discuss this option.
+Contact Velynda Fultz, DTM (Club Growth Director) to further discuss this option.